pfeodrippe/tla-edn/README.md

-# TLA EDN Converter
+# TLA EDN

-A small library to convert TLA+ (TLC) values to/from edn data, it's incomplete, I'm using it for my own projects, but I'm accepting PRs.
+A small library to write TLA+ (TLC) Operators and to convert TLA+ values to/from EDN data.

 ## Installation